To have a successful Creative Project Connecting Experience, make sure to

 - Keep in touch with your BDP advisor to discuss your plans

-- Clarify your interest and objectives relative to your BDP topic and strand
+- Clarify your interest and objectives relative to your BDP topic

 - Use our Self Assessment worksheet (PDF) to guide you